-Forecasting oil and HNS movement and behaviour
+Forecasting oil movement

-4.2.5 The Lead Member should, without delay, gather information about wind, tides and currents, and use these to make a forecast of the movement of the spilt oil and released HNS.
-The process should be progressively refined as data becomes available from surveillance operations, while data on the type of oil and HNS can be used to predict how it will behave (in case of oil: effect of weathering: evaporation, dispersion, emulsification, increase in viscosity; in case of HNS: evaporate, float, dissolve, sink).
-These predictions should preferably be done using a suitable computer program, but that is not essential, and should be complemented by regular on-site monitoring of the spill, including the air monitoring for
+4.2.5 The Lead Member should, without delay, gather information about wind, tides and currents, and use these to make a forecast of the movement of the spilt oil.
+The process should be progressively refined as data becomes available from surveillance operations, while data on the type of oil can be used to predict how it will behave (effect of weathering: evaporation, dispersion, emulsification, increase in viscosity).
+These predictions should preferably be done using a suitable computer program, but that is not essential, and should be complemented by regular on-site monitoring of the spill.

-HNS.
 The predictions should be included in operational NOWPAP POLREPs.